Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 [III.2] “Vona je to holt vášeň, ale nejhorší je to, když to přijde na ženský.
 V Praze II byly před léty dvě vopuštěný paničky, rozvedený, poněvadž to byly coury, nějaká Mourková a Šousková, a ty jednou, když kvetly třešně v aleji u Roztok, chytly tam večer starýho impotentního stoletýho flašinetáře a vodtáhly si ho do roztockýho háje a tam ho znásilnily.
 Co ty s ním dělaly!

-Pečky is essential in the anecdote Švejk tells in Budapest about train number 4268 which was left standing at track 16 here.
+is central in the anecdote Švejk tells in Budapest about train number 4268 which was left standing at track 16 here.
 This long story completely crushed the brutal Feldwebel Nasáklo.

 Background

-Pečky is a minor town in the Kolín district east of Prague.
+is a small town in the Kolín district east of Prague.
 It is situated on the railway line between Praha and Brno.
-The town has a railway station but it is questionable if it had 16 tracks as it is a very small town and it is not a railway junction.
+The town has a railway station, but it is questionable whether it had 16 tracks, as it is a very small town and not a railway junction.

 Quote(s) from the novel